looking-for-game/looking-for-game.github.io/index.md

 When you first arrive, you will be presented with the below landing page.
 Click on the "Login" button in the top-right corner and enter your UH credentials.
 ![](images/mock_up.png)
-<p align="center">*Landing Page*</p>
+<i align="center">Landing Page</i>

-If you do not have an existing LFG account, you will be redirected to this profile creation page.
+If you do not have an existing LFG account, you will be redirected to the below profile creation page.
 The only required field is your handle, though you can also add your name, profile picture, favorite game(s), gaming network usernames, and a brief bio about yourself.
 ![](images/edit_profile.png)
 *Edit Profile Page*